Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 ASUS ROG Strix GS-AX5400

-Compact design, Game Accelerator, USB 3.1, 5.4 Gbps, highly rated by customers, good for desk
+Compact design, Game Accelerator, USB 3.1, 5.4 Gbps, Well-reviewed on Amazon, good for desk

 Check Price on Amazon →